geonetwork/doc/source/administrator-guide/configuring-the-catalog/user-interface-configuration.rst

 .. figure:: img/ui-settings-mapprojection.png

 - **List of map projections to display bounding box coordinates in**  This is used in the map when editing a record and defining the bounding box extent.
+Make sure the projection is defined in **Projections to display maps into** below.
 Note that the coordinates will be stored in WGS84 regardless of the projection used to draw them.

 .. figure:: img/ui-settings-mapprojectionslist.png